 Americans have been leaving the workforce in droves, a phenomena known as "The Great Resignation".
 But what does the Great Resignation mean for Canadian businesses?

 Research suggests that the Great Resignation hasn’t hit Canada the same way it has the United States.
-In fact, recent reports show that Canada’s job market is slowly recovering from the pandemic, with the national unemployment rate decreasing for the 5th consecutive month in October 2021.
+In fact, recent reports show that Canada’s job market is slowly recovering from the pandemic, with the national unemployment rate decreasing or remaining stable for the past 6 months.

-Although this data reflects relatively little change in the rate at which Canadians are leaving the workforce, there has been a palpable shift in overall attitudes toward work, life, and how the two coincide with each other.
-Failure on behalf of Canadian companies to meet the shifting expectations of the Canadian workforce could lead to a Great Resignation here in Canada as well.
+Although this data reflects relatively little change in the rate at which Canadians are leaving the workforce, Statistics Canada’s August 2022, Labour Force Survey said that 1 in 10 permanent employees were planning to leave their job within the next 12 months which is 5.5% higher than what was seen in January 2022.
+While, Canadians might not be leaving the workforce altogether, they are definitely considering looking for new opportunities that better meet their expectations.
+Over the past 3 years, there has been a palpable shift in overall attitudes toward work, life, and how the two coincide with each other.
+Failure on behalf of Canadian companies to meet the shifting expectations of the Canadian workforce could lead to top talent looking for a change.

 Here are a few insights that allude to a shift in how Canadian professionals are now thinking about work, and what could happen if companies don’t start adapting to these shifting attitudes.

 Millions of Canadians launched their own businesses during the pandemic

 According to Intuit’s Entrepreneurship Report 2022, over 2 million Canadians have launched businesses during the pandemic, and that number is still growing.
 Although many of these new entrepreneurs launched side hustles, this statistic does show that many Canadians are actively thinking about and investing in income streams beyond their regular jobs.